gitshanks7578/NL2SQL-MICROSERVICE/README.md

 ## Current Limitations

 - SQL validation is lightweight and regex-based.
-- Tests are not added yet.
-- The API is documented through Postman instead of OpenAPI.
 - Production-grade credential encryption is not implemented yet.

 ## Future Scope